As surfers and people who spend a lot of our time in the ocean, it’s particularly sad for us to see the effects of ocean pollution on global waters.

 You don’t need to live near to the ocean to cause harm to it.
 Nitrogen-rich fertilizers applied by farmers inland, for example, end up in local waters through streams, rivers, and groundwater and are eventually deposited in estuaries, bays etc. These foreign nutrients create huge blooms of algae which rob the ocean’s waters of oxygen.
 The result?
 Areas where little to no marine life can survive.
 These zones suffocate our marine life.
 They’re commonly known as dead zones, and they’re as grim as they sound.
 The number of identified dead zones globally today has quadrupled since 1950.

-Used fishing nets that are thrown into oceans drift for years, harming fish and mammals in their paths.
+Fish and mammals are harmed by used fishing nets that are thrown into oceans and drift for years.
 In some places, ocean currents push together trillions of plastic and other items of rubbish into massive circling garbage patches.
 The Great Pacific Garbage Patch, for example, covers an estimated surface area of 1.6 million square kilometers, an area twice the size of Texas or three times the size of France.
 Visit the Ocean Cleanup to find out more.

 As I mentioned earlier, pollution comes in many forms, some less obvious than others.
 This is one of the forms I never even knew about until I watched a recent episode of Blue Planet II.In large bodies of water, sound waves can carry without interruptions for miles.
 Loud and persistent sounds disrupt migration, communication, hunting and reproduction of marine animals.
 Put simply, noise pollution stresses out marine animals.
 It can stop them from eating, reproducing, or cause them to become disorientated.